 - One or both of your parents may be dating

-- Your family finances may have difficulty with their finances
+- Your family may have difficulty with their finances such as paying bills

 These changes can be a lot to deal with at first, but it will get easier over time if you talk with your parents about how the changes are affecting you.

 My parents don’t get along, and I always feel like I’m in the middle.
-How can I tell them what would make this situation easier on me?
+What can my parents do to make this situation easier on me?

 There are many things parents can do to try to make life easier after a divorce.
 You may want to share the following tips with your parents:

 - It’s best if both parents stay involved with you and reassure you that they will always love and care for you.
 If one of your parents moves away or does not stay in touch, it is not your fault.
 No matter what either of them say, it is not your responsibility to make sure you stay in touch.

 - It’s important for parents to try not to put you in the middle.
 Sometimes your parents may be tempted to complain about each other or have you deliver messages back and forth.
 This may make you feel like you have to choose between your parents or that you are not being loyal to one of your parents.
 If this is happening, it’s okay to tell one or both parents that their behavior upsets you.